 The narrative about Nigeria’s large uninsured risks has caught global attention with several potential investors coming from developed markets to have the first assessment of the brief they had that prompted them to venture out before rolling out, an investment decision.

 After several potential investors sorties, some have landed good targets while others are monitoring the situation hoping to make another rewarding landing.

-With a large population that is swinging population figures between 160 to 200 million, investors see this as a potential market to explore despite the discouraging penetration rate of 2.5% to 3%.
+With a large population that is swinging population figures between 160 to 200 million, investors see this as a potential market to explore despite the discouraging penetration rate of less than 2.5%.

 Nigeria indeed has the largest economy in Africa, but insurance presence is at the lower rungs of the economic ladder because the life and retail market is not matching the strides of corporate policies, which is still keeping a comfortable lead.
 The life and retail businesses are coming after, but still a distance away.

 Despite the poor ranking, the Commissioner for Insurance, Mr. Sunday Thomas, said the nation’s insurance industry is attractive for its potentials.
 This remark was contained in the keynote address at the webinar promoted by First Law & Impact Consulting in Lagos, the second in the series.